 Wondering how to be a vegan in Buenos Aires?
 Yep, Argentina is beef paradise.
 It’s maybe the fact we Argentineans each so much beef that has caused some people to become vegan, or maybe it’s simply the fact that it’s becoming more and more popular allover the world.
 Still, it’s uncommon to be vegan in Argentina compared to other countries.
 In fact, despite having lived in Argentina for 23 years before moving to London, I have no “real” vegan friends.
 By that I mean I’m excluding people I’ve met in vegan forums or Facebook groups.

 However, since I became vegan, I realised the vegan world in Buenos Aires has become so big!
 I found so many restaurants which are either vegan or vegan friendly and are delicious.
 And I dare say, better than the ones I’ve been to in London.
 The truth is that there are far less vegan processed products available in Argentina so vegan restaurants have to make everything from scratch.
 Not processed = healthy & tasty!
 These are the best vegan restaurants in Buenos Aires.

 Bio Solo Orgánico

-The focus of this restaurant is organic food, so it has loads vegan options, but also has veggie ones.
+The focus of this restaurant in Buenos Aires is organic food, so it has loads vegan options, but also has veggie ones.
 Everything I tried was delicious.
 The menu has quite a big list of options, which include entrees, mains, raw dishes and delicious desserts.
 They do “Flan de coco with dulce sin leche” which is basically a veganized version of “Flan con dulce de leche” one of the most typical Argentinean desserts.

 Buenos Aires Verde